SeanGiddings/CastleEscapeGame/readme.md

   * -o tells dotnet to put that project in a folder called "TestConsoleApp.Tests".
 * Add the test project to the solution: "dotnet sln add .\TestConsoleApp.Tests\TestConsoleApp.Tests.csproj"

-# Getting Ready for Git
+# Getting Ready for GitHub

 * Add an empty file to the solution directory called ".gitignore".
 * Consider copying and pasting the contents of this file to your new .gitignore file: https://github.com/dotnet/core/blob/master/.gitignore .
 This will tell Git to ignore changes to files that match the patterns in the .gitignore file.